minhtien2002/MiniStar/README.md

 # Ministar: E-Commerce Platform
+## License
+Specify the license here (e.g., MIT, Apache 2.0).
+For any further queries, feel free to reach out to the project maintainer.

 ## Project Overview
 Ministar is a comprehensive e-commerce platform designed to simulate a fully functional online shopping system.
 The primary goal is to learn and familiarize with modern technologies, such as ASP.NET Core 7 and React, while implementing essential features required for a shopping website.